St. Petersburg Police Dept. Reveals Latest Tech Addition, SPOT

-PETERSBURG, Fla.
-(CW44 News At 10) – For most of us – it’s not the first time we’ve seen him..
-Or..
-It.
-As seen in Sunday night’s super bowl commercial break, the St. Petersburg Police Department just added some of it’s latest robotic technology to their SWAT team and his name is SPOT.
+ST. PETERSBURG, Fla.
+(CW44 News At 10) – For most of us – it’s not the first time we’ve seen him… Or… It.
+As seen in Sunday night’s Super Bowl commercial break, the St. Petersburg Police Department just added some of it’s latest robotic technology to their SWAT team and his name is SPOT.

 “In 36 years, I never thought I would ever see a day like this,” said St. Petersburg Police Chief Anthony Holloway.
 Spot is a remote-controlled robotic dog that climbs stairs, opens doors, and treks rough terrain.
 The robot dog will be deployed under the supervision of the SWAT Commander or Assistant Commander during authorized SWAT operations.
-Chief Anthony Holloway told reporters Monday the robot will be used in extraordinary situations such as active shooter response, hostage situations, search and rescue, mass casualty incidents, and more.READ MORE: Orlando Man Arrested On Multiple Charges
+Chief Anthony Holloway told reporters Monday the robot will be used in extraordinary situations such as active shooter response, hostage situations, search and rescue, mass casualty incidents, and more.READ MORE: City Of Tampa Gets New And Improved Solid Waste Transfer Station

 “We’ve had some robotic capability with our SWAT team historically, but nothing like this,” said Major David Gerardo, St. Petersburg Police Department.

-It will also play a part in de-escalating intense situations or stand-offs to avoid use of force.READ MORE: Tampa Bay Entrepreneurs Getting Opportunity to Showcase New Ideas
+It will also play a part in de-escalating intense situations or stand-offs to avoid use of force.READ MORE: Parents And Teachers React To Hillsborough County Schools Salary Increase

 “Not for crowd control, not for surveillance or gathering any type of information,” said Chief Holloway.
 “This piece of equipment is not weaponized.
 It does not bite.
 We are the third law enforcement agency in the United States to have a piece of equipment like this.”